Geometric integrators for adiabatically closed simple thermodynamic systems: Acknowledgements

 \section{Acknowledgements}

+The authors wish to express their gratitude to the anonymous referees for their constructive comments.
 M.~de León and J.~Bajo received financial support from Grant PID2022-137909NB-C21 funded by MICIU/AEI/ 10.13039/501100011033 and Grant CEX2023-001347-S funded by MICIU/AEI/10.13039/501100011033.
 J.~Bajo received the support of a fellowship from ``La Caixa'' Foundation (ID 100010434) with code LCF/BQ/PFA25/11000023.